Cinderella: Other East and Southeast Asian versions

+In Indonesian and Malay folklore there is a similar story with the name Bawang Merah dan Bawang Putih ("The tale of Shallot and Garlic").

 20th century folktale collector Kenichi Mizusawa published an analysis of Japanese variants of Cinderella, separating them into two types: "Nukabuku, Komebuku" (about rival step-sisters) and "Ubagawa" (about the heroine's disguise).

+West Asian versions

+The Iranian version of the story is called Moon-Forehead or in Persian, Mahpishooni (ماه پیشونی).
+The story is very similar to the German version but the girl is described as having been born with a shining moon on her forehead and after losing her natural mother, was forced to live under the ashes, to block her shining moon that could overshadow the two daughters of her stepmother.
+The contrast between the shining moon and ash denotes potential, similar to fire under the ashes.
+The location of the shine on the forehead could be a reference to superior knowledge or personality.

+German scholar Ulrich Marzolph listed the Iranian variants of Cinderella under tale type *510A, "Aschenputtel", and noted that, in Iranian tradition, the type only exists in combination with type 480, "Stirnmöndlein".

 One Thousand and One Nights

-Several different variants of the story appear in the medieval One Thousand and One Nights, also known as the Arabian Nights, including "The Second Shaykh's Story", "The Eldest Lady's Tale" and "Abdallah ibn Fadil and His Brothers", all dealing with the theme of a younger sibling harassed by two jealous elders.
+Several different variants of the story appear in the medieval One Thousand and One Nights, including "The Second Shaykh's Story", "The Eldest Lady's Tale", all dealing with the theme of a younger sibling harassed by two jealous elders.
 In some of these, the siblings are female, while in others, they are male.
-One of the tales, "Judar and His Brethren", departs from the happy endings of previous variants and reworks the plot to give it a tragic ending instead, with the younger brother being poisoned by his elder brothers.
+One of the tales, departs from the happy endings of previous variants and reworks the plot to give it a tragic ending instead, with the younger brother being poisoned by his elder brothers.

 Literary versions

 The first European version written in prose was published in Naples, Italy, by Giambattista Basile, in his Pentamerone (1634).
 The story itself was set in the Kingdom of Naples, at that time the most important political and cultural center of Southern Italy and among the most influential capitals in Europe, and written in the Neapolitan dialect.
 It was later retold, along with other Basile tales, by Charles Perrault in Histoires ou contes du temps passé (1697), and by the Brothers Grimm in their folk tale collection Grimms' Fairy Tales (1812).

-The name "Cenerentola" comes from the Italian word "cenere" (ash, cinder).
-It has to do with the fact that servants and scullions were usually soiled with ash at that time, because of their cleaning work and also because they had to live in cold basements so they usually tried to get warm by sitting close to the fireplace.
+The name "Cenerentola" derives from the Italian word cenere "ash, cinder," an allusion to the fact that servants and scullions of the time were usually soiled with ash, partly as a result of their cleaning duties and partly because they lived in cold basements and so tended to huddle close to fireplaces for warmth.